artur-ciocanu/launch.en/help/extension-dev/browsers.md

 ---
 # Supported browsers

-The Adobe Experience Platform Data Collection tags runtime (delivered to clients' websites) is designed to support the following browsers:
+A tags runtime in Adobe Experience Platform Data Collection (delivered to clients' websites) is compatible with multiple browsers:

 - Chrome (latest)
 - Safari (latest)